Neural Network Approach to the Simulation of Entangled States with One Bit of Communication: Searching for Bell violation of the one-bit of communication polytope

+The membership problem for $\mathcal{Q}$ is solved using the NPA hierarchy method \cite{navascues2008convergent} with level 2 hierarchy\final{, which we ran using QETLAB \cite{johnston2016qetlab}}. \revtrois{Note that the NPA hierarchy gives only an upper bound on $\mathcal{Q}$.} As before, the membership problem for $\mathcal{C}$ is solved using linear programming.

-Choosing a suitable $P_\mathcal{NS}$, however, proved to be a challenge.
-The extremum points of the $\mathcal{NS}$ space has only been characterised for binary inputs or binary outputs \cite{barrett2005nonlocal, jones2005interconversion}.
-Here, we mostly used nonlocal points which are locally unbiased, i.e. for all inputs, all the local outputs are of equal probability, and maximally correlated, i.e. for all input combination, there is perfect correlation between Alice and Bob's outputs, for a particular output of Alice the output of Bob is guaranteed and vice versa.
-While we tried other non-signalling points, this particular class of points gave us the closest gap between $w_\mathcal{Q}$ and $w_\mathcal{C}$.
-Similarly, there are also numerous choices for $P_{noise}$, but we find that white noise gives the closest gap in most scenario.
+Unfortunately, choosing a suitable $P_\mathcal{NS}$ proved to be a challenge.
+The extremum points of the $\mathcal{NS}$ space have only been characterised for binary inputs or binary outputs \cite{barrett2005nonlocal, jones2005interconversion}.
+Here, we mostly used nonlocal points which are locally unbiased, i.e. for all inputs, all the local outputs are of equal probability, and maximally correlated, i.e. for all input combinations, there is a perfect correlation between Alice and Bob's outputs, for a particular output of Alice the output of Bob is guaranteed and vice versa.
+While we tried other non-signalling points, this particular class of points gave us the smallest gap ($w_\mathcal{C} - w_\mathcal{Q}$) in all scenarios.
+Similarly, there are also numerous choices for $P_{noise}$, but we found that white noise gives the smallest gap in most scenarios.